-- Frequently complex textures built over riffs. - Begins homophonically with a homorhythmic theme in the woodwind with rhythmic reinforcement in timpani, piano and lower strings. - Heterophonic texture at bar 10 with violas and cellos having a more elaborate version of the double bass and Bassoon 2 and 3 music.
-These instruments in turn have a more elaborate version of the minims in the Bassoon 1, bass clarinet and horn parts. - The texture from bar 11 is typical of the texture of much of the extract: a riff in the piano accompanies long held notes (here in the violins), leading to a dissonant chord and fragmentary melody (here a 3-note motif in xylophone, flutes and piccolo). - At bar 23 the woodwind take over the ostinato (riff). - There is a tutti climax at bar 42 with powerful cross-rhythms, but essentially a homophonic texture accompanying a 3-note figure in the trumpets. - Polyphony begins to build as we approach the next climax.
-From bar 52, there is a 2-note chromatic rising figure in the bass, with a rising 5th figure in the Ram's Horn and additional rhythms in the percussion.
-There is polyrhythm (multiple simultaneous rhythms) from bar 55.
-This is the polyphonic climax of the piece. - There is a slight change in the riff texture from bar 59, where there are now rapid repeated notes in thirds in the violas.

-- There is a new 2-part contrapuntal texture in the strings from bar 74 featuring free imitation between upper and lower strings. - The extract ends with several simultaneous ostinati (from bar 84).
+- Frequently, complex textures are built over riffs. - Begins homophonically with a homorhythmic theme in woodwind with rhythmic reinforcement in timpani, piano and lower strings. - Heterophonic texture Bar 10 with violas and 'cellos having a more elaborate version of the double bass and bassoon 2 and 3 music.
+These instruments in turn have a more elaborate version of the minims in the bassoon 1, bass clarinet and horn parts. - The texture from Bar 11 is typical of the texture of much of the extract: a riff in the piano accompanies long held notes (here in the violins), leading to a dissonant chord and fragmentary melody (here a 3-note motif in xylophone, flutes and piccolo). - At Bar 23 the woodwind take over the ostinato (riff). - There is a tutti climax at bar 42 with powerful cross-rhythms, but essentially a homophonic texture accompanying a three-note figure in the trumpets. - Polyphony begins to build up as we approach the next climax.
+From Bar 52, there is a two note chromatic rising figure in the bass, with a rising 5th figure in Ram's Horn and additional rhythms in the percussion. - There is polyrhythm (multiple simultaneous rhythms) from Bar 55.
+This is the polyphonic climax of the piece. - There is a slight change in the riff texture from Bar 59, where there are now rapid repeated notes in thirds in the violas. - There is a new two part contrapuntal texture in the strings from Bar 74 featuring free imitation between upper and lower strings. - The extract ends with several simultaneous ostinati (from Bar 84).